Drug information provided by: IBM Micromedex

 It is very important that your doctor check your progress at regular visits to make sure this medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

 Using this medicine while you are pregnant can harm your unborn baby.
+If you are a woman who can bear children, your doctor may give you a pregnancy test before starting treatment to make sure you are not pregnant.
 Use an effective form of birth control to keep from getting pregnant during treatment with this medicine and for at least 30 days after your last dose.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Your doctor will check your blood pressure on a regular basis while you are taking this medicine.
 You might need to monitor your blood pressure at home.
 Tell your doctor right away if you have a severe headache, lightheadedness, or changes in your vision.

 This medicine may increase your risk of having blood clots, heart attack, or stroke.
-Check with your doctor right away if you have chest pain or discomfort, nausea, numbness or weakness in your arm or leg, or on one side of your body, pain or discomfort in your arms, jaw, back, or neck, shortness of breath, sweating, or vomiting.
+Check with your doctor right away if you have chest pain or discomfort, nausea, numbness or weakness in your arm or leg, or on one side of your body, pain or discomfort in your arms, jaw, back, or neck, trouble breathing, sweating, or vomiting.